 Full-time gifted program (parallel to rest of school)

 Part-time gifted program (pull-out; parallel to rest of class)

-In grade 10, Walden International School students perform an average of 1.5 hours of homework per night.
+In grade Gr.
+5, Walden students perform an average of 45 mins of homework per night.

 This school frequently "flips the classroom": asks students to learn material at home and do the "homework" in-class (with teacher support).